johnstonskj/rust-atelier/book/src/introduction/smithy.md

 * **Semantic Model**; is the in-memory model used by tool.
 The semantic model has no file or format details associated with it, it may be serialized using a representation into a model file.
 * **Representation**; is a particular model file format such as the Smithy IDL or JSON AST.
 * **Mapping**; is a set of rules that allow for reading and writing a representation.
 Some representations may not provide a meaningful mapping for read or write.
-* **Model File**; is a file on the file system, in a particular representation.
-Models may be split across multiple stored artifacts, and those artifacts do not need the same representation.
+* **Artifact**; typically a file on the file system, in a particular representation.
+A single model is serialized into one, or more, artifacts potentially with different representations.

 The build process takes multiple model files, validates them, and combines them into a single instance of the semantic model.
 The process may also perform model transformations to add or remove shapes and metadata before any final artifact generation.

 Artifacts may represent different parts of the IDL for a given application but also their dependencies thus enabling the sharing of common shapes.
+Most tools will only ever deal with the semantic model interfaces with serialization and deserialization simply handled by representation mappings.

 ### Transformations